wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 Clients MUST discard any ADDR-REG-REPLY messages that meet any of the following conditions:

 - The IPv6 destination address does not match the address being registered.
-- The IA-Address option does not match the address being registered.
+- The IA Address option does not match the address being registered.
 - The address being registered is not assigned to the interface receiving the message.
 - The transaction-id does not match the transaction-id the client used in the corresponding ADDR-REG-INFORM message.